Restaurant Marketing - 16 Marketing Strategies For Growth

 How to Collect Restaurant Customer Data

-With the comprehensive, cleaned data you can obtain, the marketing ideas become as endless as your imagination.
+After obtaining the comprehensive, cleaned data, the marketing ideas become endless.
 You can send specific emails to specific customer segments about:

 - Weekly specials